ozzambra/aws-marketplace-serverless-saas-integration/README.md

     CrossAccountId | (Optional) AWS account ID for the cross-account role.
     CrossAccountRoleName |  (Optional) Role name for the cross-account role.
     CreateRegistrationWebPage | Creates a registration page.
-Default value: true
+Default value: true UpdateFulfillmentURL  | (Optional) Update the MarketplaceFulfillmentUrl in your AWS Marketplace Management Portal with the value from the output key 'MarketplaceFulfillmentUrl'.
+The value would be in a the form of a AWS cloudfront based url.
+Default value: false

 7. Wait for the stack to complete successfully.